Marketing Automation at Birkenstock Helped the Company Change Their Organizational Structure, Find and Fix Sales Funnel Bottleneck, and Increase Sales

 Plans for the Development of Direct Marketing

 1. Introduce a predictive scoring method of customer turnover.
 This will help us to identify when customers leave and provide an understanding of how we can retain that type of customer’s interest.
-To do this, we have already implemented the Google BigQuery database platform and plan to integrate it with Mindbox.
+To do this, we have already implemented the Google BigQuery database platform and plan to integrate it with Maestra.

 2. Add personal recommendations to the website’s catalog and product card.